-15. Some take the view that the overall burden which agriculture imposes on public funds is too high in absolute terms.
+(a) Some take the view that the overall burden which agriculture imposes on public funds is too high in absolute terms.

 This argument does not stand up to examination.
-In 1979, net expenditure by the EAGGF Guarantee Section represented only 0.47% of the Community's gross domestic product.
-It may also be mentioned that net expenditure by the EAGGF Guarantee Section represents only 2.8% of all Community household expenditure on food.
-However, the percentage of EAGGF expenditure in relation to Community gross domestic product has tended to increase, passing from 0.35% in 1976 to 0.47% in 1979.
-This is because agricultural expenditure grew at an annual rate of 23%, considerably faster than inflation, between 1975 and 1979.
-But it is important to remember that in 1980 this rate fell to 10% and a similar figure is forecast for 1981.
-If agricultural expenditure grew rapidly between 1975 and 1979, it was because of the need to absorb at the same time the effects of a continuous rise in production and those of the enlargement of the Community by three new Member States, to begin new common market organizations and solve some problems facing Mediterranean agriculture.
+In 1979, net expenditure by the EAGGF Guarantee Section represented only 0.47 % of the Community's gross domestic product.

+It may also be mentioned that net expenditure by the EAGGF Guarantee Section represents only 2.8 % of all Community household expenditure on food.

+However the percentage of EAGGF expenditure in relation to Community Gross Domestic Product has tended to increase passing from 0.35 % in 1976 to 0.47 % in 1979.
+This is because agricultural expenditure grew at an annual rate of 23 %, considerably faster than inflation, between 1975 and 1979.
+But it is important to remember that in 1980 this rate fell to 10 % and a similar figure is forecast for 1981.

+If agricultural expenditure grew rapidly between 1975 and 1979, it was because of the need to absorb at the same time the effects of a continuous rise in production and those of the enlargement of the Community by three new Member States, to begin new common market organisations and solve some problems facing Mediterranean agriculture.

 It should also be pointed out that the recession has made more than 7 million workers unemployed, at a direct budgetary cost for the Member States of 30 000 million units of account.
-In a period of economic recession, the common agricultural policy has continued to protect the jobs and the incomes of 8 million farmers and farmworkers.
+In a period of economic recession, the common agricultural policy has continued to protect the jobs and the incomes of 8 million farmers and frameworkers.

-Lastly, those who criticize the scale of agricultural expenditure under the Community budget are forgetting that in highly industrialized countries such as the USA, government expenditure on agriculture is of the same order of magnitude as in the Community.
-Such expenditure represents between 1 and 1.5% of GDP in the Community and the USA, and in Japan the figure is almost 5%.
+Lastly, those who criticize the scale of agriculture expenditure under the Community Budget are forgetting that in highly industrialized countries such as the USA government expenditure on agriculture is of the same order of magnitude as in the EEC.
+In fact this expenditure represents between 1 and 1.5 % of GDP in the Community and the USA, whilst those in Japan represent almost 5 % of GDP.

-16. Others consider that agriculture's share of the Community budget is disproportionately large and retarding the development of other common policies.
+(b) Others consider that agriculture's share of the Community Budget is disproportionately large and retarding the development of other common policies.

-Admittedly, agriculture does absorb more than 70% of appropriations, but this is simply because the CAP is almost the only policy which is really common with financial solidarity.
-If the common agricultural policy occupies such an eminent place in the budget, this is merely because the Community has lacked the courage to introduce other common policies.
-Neither the share taken by agriculture nor the lack of own resources has ever been the true reason for holding back other policies; this applies in particular to the 1980 budget, which will use about 85% of the Community's own resources.
-However, it is well known that the Community's expenditure is now approaching the limit of own resources in their present form and the common agricultural policy must take account of this fact.
+Admittedly, agriculture does absorb more than 70 % of appropriations, but this is simply because the CAP is almost the only policy which is really common with financial solidarity.

+If the common agricultural policy occupies such an eminent place in the Budget, this is merely because the Community has lacked the courage to introduce other common policies.

+Neither the share taken by agriculture nor the lack of own resources has ever been the true reason for holding back other policies; this applies in particular to the 1980 Budget, which will use about $85\,\%$ of the Community's own resources.

+However it is well-known that the Community's expenditure is now approaching the limit of own resources in their present form and the common agricultural policy must take account of this fact.